Facioscapulohumeral muscular dystrophy: Two ends of a disease spectrum

-Initially, FSHD1 and FSHD2 were described as two separate genetic causes of the same disease.
-However, they can also be viewed not as distinct causes, but rather as risk factors.
-Not rarely do both contribute to disease in the same individual.

-In those with FSHD2, although they have do not have a 4qA allele with D4Z4 repeat number less than 11, they still often have one less than 17 (relatively short compared to the general population), suggesting that a large number of D4Z4 repeats can prevent the effects of an SMCHD1 mutation.
-Further studies need to be done to determine the upper limit of D4Z4 repeats in which FSHD2 can occur.
+FSHD1 and FSHD2 have been traditionally viewed as separate entities with distinct genetic causes (albeit, the downstream genetic mechanisms merge).
+Alternatively, the genetic causes of FSHD1 and FSHD2 can be viewed as risk factors, each contributing to an FSHD disease spectrum.
+An affected individual may have contributions from both.
+For example, in those with FSHD2, although they have do not have a 4qA allele with D4Z4 repeat number less than 11, they still have one less than 30 (shorter than the upper limit seen in the general population), suggesting that a large number of D4Z4 repeats can prevent the effects of an SMCHD1 mutation.
+Further studies may be needed to determine the upper limit of D4Z4 repeats in FSHD2.